s-block/fastapi-langgraph-server/README.md

 `create_app` enters and exits asynchronous saver context managers.
 This performs the Redis saver's required setup and cleanup.
 Redis deployments must satisfy the [official checkpointer requirements](https://github.com/redis-developer/langgraph-redis#dependencies).
-In particular, they need RedisJSON and RediSearch: use Redis 8 or Redis Stack for older Redis versions, and select logical database 0 in `REDIS_URL`.
-Plain Redis 7 is not sufficient.
-The package's default installation does not include or require Redis.
+Use Redis 8 or Redis Stack with RedisJSON and RediSearch, and select logical database 0 in `REDIS_URL`.

 `create_app` closes saver-owned resources during shutdown.
 When routes are added to an existing app, the host application owns saver lifecycle management.